-THE GOOGLE coding INTERVIEW
+THE Google coding INTERVIEW

-Take a deep dive through the Google interview process and learn all about what to expect in this comprehensive insider guide to the Google Interview process.
+Take a deep dive through the Google interview process and learn all about what to expect in this comprehensive insider guide to the Google interview process.

 THE GOOGLE INTERVIEW PROCESS

 Explore some of the most commonly asked Google questions and get detailed solutions.
 Get a leg up on your competition in the interview!
+Do you prefer a pattern-based approach to solve coding interview questions instead?
+Try practicing Blind 75 problems with this strategy to ace your interview.

 PROS